 Nope, this fruit loops flower is the cannabis version of Mark Scout in Severance, dutifully going about its job of getting me high with almost no pre-warning as to what I’m about to get.
 In essence, it is unassuming as fuck.

 This is not necessarily a bad thing, in my opinion.
-Why can’t things just be normal?
-What’s wrong with just existing as you are?
+Why can’t things just be everyday once and a while?
+What’s wrong with just existing as we are?

-At what point did it get to be everything must have to be a “limited edition exclusive double platinum carbon fiber triple dank candy counter novelty”?
-What’s wrong with direct, transparent, honest, and calm?
-What’s wrong with the reassuring comfort found in the indifferent neutrality?
+At what point did it become necessary for everything to be a “limited edition exclusive double platinum carbon fiber triple dank candy counter novelty”?
+What’s wrong with being direct, transparent, honest, and calm?
+What’s wrong with the reassuring comfort found in indifferent neutrality?

 “Yeah, but you review hype strains all the time!”
 Yes, this is true, I do love the above, but one can both simultaneously enjoy the cut-and-dry light refreshment of an ice-cold Miller High Life just as much as he can the hip-hoppity notes of your nephew’s favorite double IPA.

-This Fruit Loops flower I’ve got has a healthy green color, youthful and spring-like.
-There are darker shades mixed in with the lighter, breaking up the tone profile of the bud, like a cannabis-themed camouflage pattern.
+This Fruit Loops flower has a healthy green color, youthful and spring-like.
+Darker shades are mixed in with the lighter, breaking up the tone profile of the bud like a cannabis-themed camouflage pattern.

 Little stigma hairs are sporadically scattered around the body of the nug.
 They are dark, medium-long, and clumped together like sweaty auburn armpit hairs.

-This strain is both a bit hairier and also lacking any sort of deep purple colors that I noticed, which seem to be quite common in indica-dominant fruity strains in my experience.
+This strain is a bit hairier and also lacks any deep purple colors that I noticed, which seem to be quite common in indica-dominant fruity strains.

 The smell is immediate yet muted in its impact with a very obviously intermediate intensity.
 There is a very, very faint spunkiness and more fresh citrus, probably from the Blue Dream parent’s parent of OG Haze.

-This isn’t a full-blown lemon haze Pledge spray levels of lemon citrus but more subtle mango and pink guava notes.
+Fruit Loops isn’t a full-blown lemon haze Pledge spray levels of lemon citrus, but more subtle mango and pink guava notes.

 Shit, opening that brand new box of fruit loops and getting to the bag, and getting that first whiff of artificial fruit and refined sugar powder in your face was such a blast.

-Obviously, I was probably setting myself up for disaster by assuming, for no real logical reason, that this would be some fake-fruit tropical bomb on the nose, just like Focus North’s Tropicana Cookies just blows you away with a pixy stick-like tropical Kool-Aid bouquet on the nose.
+Obviously, I was probably setting myself up for disaster by assuming, for no real logical reason, that this would be some fake-fruit tropical bomb on the nose, just like how Tropicana Cookies just blows you away with a pixy stick-like tropical Kool-Aid bouquet on the nose.

 It’s not that at all.
 I really only get citrus on the nose.
 Maybe a little mellow funk à la, the tiny sweet hint of watermelon, or perhaps even fresh-cut papaya.
-But those smells are not very obvious at all; they’re merely blowing by on the wind from the juice shop a block down the road.
+But those smells are not very obvious; they’re merely blowing by on the wind from the juice shop a block down the road.

 Smell is big to me, even if it is just a vanity metric to others.
-Some may argue the smell isn’t the flavor, and it doesn’t get you high in alone of itself, so why care so much?
+Some may argue that the scent isn’t the flavor and doesn’t get you high alone, so why care so much?

 For me, the smell of flower is like the appetizer at a nice meal.
-It is not necessary per see, but it makes the whole experience special and ties together two different flavor and texture elements, which can complement or contrast one another depending on the chef’s goals.
+It is not necessary per se, but it makes the whole experience special and ties together two different flavors and texture elements, which can complement or contrast one another depending on the chef’s goals.

 Also, if the appetizer is good, then there are good odds the main course will be, and I can’t remember the last time I smoked something that smelled great and didn’t have a quality high to back it up.

 This cut of Fruit Loops strain is a little disappointing appetizer.
-Not horrible, or even “bad,” but just meh.
-A salad whose primary green element is romaine lettuce and which is topped with 3 carrot shavings and 1 cherry tomato kind of meh.
+It’s not horrible, or even “bad,” but just meh.
+It’s a salad whose primary green element is romaine lettuce and which is topped with 3 carrot shavings and 1 cherry tomato, kind of meh.

 Sensation: Coming In Clutch To Save The Day

-If you were thinking things were starting to feel a little bleak with the slow start on appearance and the very limp-dicked (or should I say limp-nosed) reaction to the smell, well then don’t you worry, things are about to turn around into sunshine!
+If you were thinking things were starting to feel a little bleak with the slow start on appearance and the very limp-dicked (or limp-nosed) reaction to the smell, well, don’t worry, things are about to turn into sunshine!

 The best quality of this weed is the high itself, by far, and you know, at the end of the day (or sesh), isn’t that all we really need?

-Nobody will “oooh” or “awww” at your sac of fruit loops at your friend’s crusty B.Y.O.W-bongfest session.
+Nobody will “oooh” or “aww” at your sack of Fruit Loops at your friend’s crusty B.Y.O.W. bongfest session.
 It’s not going to make your nose giggle when you pop the top on your stash jar, and its terpenes of temptation waft your way.

 But, if you just give this unassuming little fellow a chance, delicately grind him up, pack him in a bowl, and welcome him into your lungs, you’ll find a positive, upbeat, chatty vibe wrap around you like a mother’s knit throw blanket.